 ‘When life faces the fundamental transformation through death, passive memory becomes an active agent to guide the escaping spirit.
 This performance is an attentive exploration of the spirit’s future memory of its own passing and the complex of energies through which it must migrate alone’.

-A networker with more than a decade of remote-streamed visual-sonic performance work, John Hopkins has a background in engineering, hard science, and the arts, practising a nomadic form of performative art and teaching around the world.
+A networker with more than a decade of remote-streamed visual-sonic performance work, John Hopkins has a background in engineering, hard science, and the arts, practicing a nomadic form of performative art and teaching around the world.
 He studied film with renown experimental film-maker, Stan Brakhage and video with Janice Tanaka and has made live network-based streaming visual-sonic performances in Europe, Canada & USA.

 Their Two Cities project began in 2003 using sounds, photos, objects and data collected on Glenn and John’s daily walking commutes to compare and contrast the environments of their respective hometowns.